khalid-hussain/shaheen/chap9.md

 officials decided, in a council, to restructure the army from scratch.

 Al-Zeghel sent a delegation to specific chiefs of the entire Sultanate.
-Badr Bin Mughira's fighters grouped into small bands and began propagating jihad.
+Badr bin Mughira's fighters grouped into small bands and began propagating jihad.

 Badr bin Mughira personally left Malaga with five hundred of his fighters and reached the suburbs of Granada where he started the mission of mustering